roymacdonald/ofBook/chapters/events/chapter.md

 ## ofEvent<void>

-Also you can have events that dont send any additional data.
+Also you can have ofEvents that dont send any additional data.
-If you declare an event as
+If you declare an ofEvent as

 	ofEvent<void> voidEvent;